PBCAR/PThelper_Archive/README.md

 #### c) Curve Visualization:

-The overall sample curve is visualized, with the option to visualize each individual curve on the same plot (known as a spaghetti plot), identifying those with extreme sensitivity to price (i.e. high elasticity values \> a z-score of 3).
-Note that the individual curves visualization can take time to render, especially with large data sets.
+The overall sample curve is visualized, with the option to visualize each individual curve on the same plot (known as a spaghetti plot), identifying those with extreme sensitivity to price (i.e. high elasticity values; \> a z-score of 3). *NOTE:* The individual curves visualization can take time to render, especially with large data sets.

-## iii) Final Processing of Purchase Task Indices:
+## iii) Final Processing of Purchase Task Indicators:

 Additional optional processing are available by using the `winsor_index()` and `plot_transform()` functions.
-These aide with outlier management and management of distributional shape of the index-level purchase task variables.
+These aid with outlier management and management of the distributional shape of the indicator-level purchase task variables.

 #### a) Index-Level Winsorization (Optional):

-The `winsor_index()` function offers an additional step used to manage outlying data at the index-level.
+The `winsor_index()` function offers an additional step used to manage outlying data at the indicator-level.
 It offers the same 3 winsorization types as the price-level winsorization function:

 i)  Option 1 replaces outliers with the maximum non-outlying value rounded up;

-ii) Option 2 replaces outliers with a value 1 higher than highest (or 1 lower than the lowest) non-outlying value; and
+ii) Option 2 replaces outliers with a value 1 unit higher than highest (or 1 unit lower than the lowest) non-outlying value; and

-iii) Option 3 replaces outliers with 1 value above the next highest non-outlying value to maintain order
+iii) Option 3 replaces outliers with a value 1 unit above the next highest non-outlying value to maintain order.

+*NOTE:* The unit in Option 3 is user-defined via the `delta` argument, with a default value of 0.001.

 As with outlier management of the price-level data, the default z-value used to identify outlying values is 3.99, and the default winsorization type is 'option3'.

 #### b) Transformation of Purchase Task Variables (Optional):

-Optional transformation of index-level variables using the `plot_transform()` function, aides in diagnosing the best transformation to achieve an approximately normal distribution.
-This function uses the two most common transformations for purchase task indices, specifically log (log of base 10) and square root due to the distribution often being right-skewed (positively-skewed).
+Optional transformation of index-level variables using the `plot_transform()` function, helps in diagnosing the best transformation to achieve an approximately normal distribution.
+This function uses the two most common transformations for purchase task indicators, specifically log (log of base 10) and square root due to the distribution often being right-skewed (positively-skewed).

 ## Example Data (CPT)